-The CDs are essential, whether you teach it as an immersion course or not, especially for learning pronunciation.
-Vocabulary reflects Latin American usage rather than Peninsular or European Spanish, although it does include "vosotros" forms in conjugations.
+The CDs for these courses are essential, especially for learning pronunciation, whether you teach through immersion or not.
+The vocabulary reflects Latin American usage rather than Peninsular or European Spanish, although it does include "vosotros" forms in conjugations.

 Course essentials for both levels are the student text, the set of CDs, student activity manual, and teacher's editions for both the text and manual.
 The homeschool kits include all these items plus the tests packet and tests answer key.
 After looking at many Spanish programs, this one looks very good, but only for parents who already have some knowledge of Spanish.